up-n-atom/8311/docs/posts/masquerade-as-the-tci-nh20a-nh20t-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ![NH20A/T login](masquerade-as-the-tci-nh20a-nh20t-on-xgs-pon-with-the-bfw-solutions-was-110/nh20a_nh20t_login.webp)

 1. Within a web browser, navigate to <https://192.168.1.254> and, if asked, input the *admin* password.
+(1) { .annotate }

+    1. The default admin password is located on the front [label] of the NH20A/T.

 ![NH20A/T index](masquerade-as-the-tci-nh20a-nh20t-on-xgs-pon-with-the-bfw-solutions-was-110/nh20a_nh20t_index.webp)